Chart Color Schemes

 Cambooya has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact the area.
-Key projects include Greenmount Water Treatment Plant, Herries Range Wind Farm, Walking Network Plans for Pittsworth / Westbrook, and Clifford Park Special School - Relocation of Denise Kable Centre.
-The following list details those most relevant:.
+AreaSearch has identified two projects that may impact the area significantly due to their potential influence on local infrastructure and planning initiatives.
+These key projects are: Greenmount Water Treatment Plant, Herries Range Wind Farm, Walking Network Plans for Pittsworth / Westbrook, and Clifford Park Special School's relocation of Denise Kable Centre.
+The following list details those most likely to have a notable impact.

 Professional plan users can use the search below to filter and access additional projects.